KempnerInstitute/nodelens/docs/source/api/pruning.rst

 See Also
 --------

-- :doc:`/user_guide/pruning` - User guide for pruning
+- :doc:`/user_guide/pruning_strategies` - User guide for pruning strategies
-- :doc:`/examples/pruning_experiments` - Pruning examples
 - :doc:`/api/experiments` - Using pruning in experiments